 Before setting off on a solo adventure, it is common to have concern for your safety.
-Travelling alone is certainly a scare thing to do, but is also an extremely rewarding experience that I think everyone should try at least once.
+Travelling alone is certainly a scary thing to do, but is also an extremely rewarding experience that I think everyone should try at least once.

 Disclaimer: In saying all of the points below, I also want to point out that not everyone is out to get you, I have met some of my best friends while travelling and have had some of the warmest welcomes by locals.
-You can find genuine people on the road that form an amazing part of your experience and you need to be open to this, but I also recommend erring on the side of caution in certain situations.
+You can find genuine people on the road that form an amazing part of your experience and you need to be open to this, but I do recommend erring on the side of caution in certain situations.

 Tips for keeping safe as a solo traveller

 Pay attention to your situation and the people around you at all times.
 You don’t want to be paranoid but it is really important to assess your surroundings and be aware of what is happening – which leads to the next point.

 It’s okay to have a few drinks, but getting wasted is never a good idea.
 You always need to be completely alert and aware of your surroundings when travelling.

 Dressing like a local means you will fit in and avoid drawing attention to yourself, which means you are more likely to be left alone.
 Research a destination before you arrive so you are aware of the standard dress code.

 No one needs to know the name of your hotel, and if you make plans to meet someone, meet at a public place.